 Indy, my Australian Shepherd, was rescued from an abusive, neglectful situation at a little more than a year of age.
 Gus, on the other hand, was adopted from a lovely lady in Chatham, Ontario.
 The last of his litter, Gus was eager to find his forever home.
 And I was delighted to provide that for him.

 In both cases, the decision to adopt our dogs was not one my partner and I took lightly.
 Our struggles with Indy's behavioral issues, a direct result of the poor treatment he received as a puppy and adolescent, made us think very carefully about what we were prepared to handle with a new dog.
-We researched Gus' breed, what training him might be like, the possible health issues he may face down the line, and decided he was a good fit for us.
+We researched Gus' breed, what training him might be like, the possible health issues he may face down the line, and with my eternal gratitude to Ben's mom, Sid, for finding the little guy, decided he was a good fit for us.

 The experience of adopting both a rescued adult dog, and a relatively new puppy has given us a unique insight on what any potential dog owner must consider when looking into adopting a new canine friend.
 In this blog, I'd like to talk about the challenges faced by new dog owners rescuing shelter dogs compared to adopting senior dogs, and finally, adopting puppies from a breeder.